 - Add promising individuals to the Editorial Board

-- Increase visibility and the submission of manuscripts
+- Increase the submission of quality manuscripts

 - Connect with leaders in MSK science and education.

-The Fellow will serve a one-year term that begins with the Annual Meeting of the ISS.
+The Fellow serves a one-year term that begins with the Annual Meeting of the ISS.
 Most activities are performed remotely.
 Attendance is expected at the 1) Editorial Board meeting (during the ISS Annual Meeting), and 2) Editors’ retreat with Springer.
 Attendance is optional at the Editors’ Forum (organized for the editors of journals focused on imaging).

 The individual will be listed on the masthead of Skeletal Radiology.
 The Fellow must complete conflict-of-interest and confidentiality documents.
 During the Founders’ Fellowship, the Fellow cannot serve on the editorial boards of other journals.